magento/devdocs/guides/v2.2/ui_comp_guide/howto/price_rendering.md

 github_link: ui_comp_guide/howto/price_rendering.md
 ---

-## Magento price classification

-This article is about product pricing rendering.
-It discover how to render price for any product listing (category, widget, etc) with help of Ui Component.
+This article shows how templates and UI components work together to render the price for any product listing(e.g. category, widget, etc).

-Also article is about creating parent-child relationships between ui components and creating ui components dynamicly on frontend side.
+## About Magento price handling

-Mechanism of prices in Magento is a bit complicated.
-This is due to high variety of prices, taxes and product types, Magento can operate with.
-Here is the short list of Magento prices:
+Magento is able to operate with a variety of prices, taxes, and product types.

-#### Short List of Magento Prices
+The following is a short list of Magento prices:

 1. Special Price.
 2. Tier Price.
 3. Grouped Price.